 Interactive Checklist for Learning Disability Concerns

 Below you will find a checklist with signs that may indicate a learning disability.
-You can print out the form, complete it, and take it to your child’s school, doctor, or early intervention team to discuss your concerns.
+You can complete it, print it out, and take it to your child’s school, doctor, or early intervention team to discuss your concerns.

 Side note: It is very common to see one or more of these signs in a child and it does not necessarily indicate a disability.
 You should look into getting support for your child if you see several of these signs over a long period of time (e.g., six months or more) despite continuous instruction at school or at home.

-Instructions for Use: For older children, you can check any difficulties you currently observe or have previously observed, that are listed in the younger grade categories.
-After completing this form you can print it out to take along with you to your child’s school, doctor, or early intervention team.
+For older children, you can check any difficulties you currently observe or have previously observed, even the ones that are listed in the younger grade categories.

 Learning Disability Interactive Checklist